wmason1997/WM-NoSQL-Social-Network-API/README.md

 Quinton pointed out a relic of my mini-project code that was causing errors in my thought creation route.
 I had not been exporting the Thought model and instead was still accidentally exporting the Course model.

 Xpert Learning Assistant
-Xpert helped me to realize my getThoughts() method in thoughtController.js needed to be populating with 'username' rather than 'users'
+Xpert helped me to realize my getThoughts() method in thoughtController.js needed to be populating with 'username' rather than 'users' and with various other debugging issues.